ivangong24/python_learning/README.md

-# A repo of learning python
+# A repo of learning python for data analysis